sjpbailey/Documentation/BASpi Pool/README.md

 * The purpose of this Nodeserver is to replace a conventional time clock pool control systems.
 This custom control through the ISY for your Pool and general Home automation for multiple control operations, WiFi, IP, BACnet. there is no internal logic in the Contemporary Controls BASpi device all interlocks for heat are done within this poly all other control is done through the ISY programming.

 * It utilizes Contemporary Controls BASpi-6U6R or the BASpi-Edge-6U6R BACnet control Modules.
-Using the IntellicommII interface from Pentiar for High and Low Speed settings for a Penteir Intelliflo VFD pump.
+Using the IntellicommII interface from Pentiar for High and Low Speed settings for a Pentair Intelliflo VFD pump.
 Valve control for sweep or skim control it utilizes a Intermatic Actuator and a Jandy valve (or equivilent).
 Heat output for boiler or solar heating using a 24vac relay.
 Light output for pool light.